trussworks/Engineering-Playbook/developing/languages/BASH.md

 * [Don't](https://mywiki.wooledge.org/DontReadLinesWithFor) iterate through lines in a stream with `for`.
 * Prefer `[[` to `[`: `[[` is a bash extension that is a strict upgrade over `[`.

+## PATH

+* `PATH` is a shortcut to a certain location on your machine, which you can view by typing `echo $PATH` in the terminal.
+To oversimplify, a `PATH` is an environment variable which consists of a list of directories.
+Adding a `PATH` to your `bash` profile will give your machine direct instructions on where to look for a certain program.
+* One of several files can affect how your machine searches for a given `PATH`, listed in the order a Mac searches for them:

+  * `~/.bashrc` (read on every new shell, so looked at far more often)
+  * `~/.bash_profile` (read only on login)
+  * `~/.profile`

+* If you have multiple files affecting your `PATH`, consider consolidating them into one `/.bashrc` and deleting the others.
+Next, organize each `PATH` directory in your `~/.bashrc` from most-used to least-used to maximize readability.

 ## Resources

 * The bash man page: `man bash`